hashicorp/terraform-provider-archive/website/docs/d/archive_file.html.markdown

   NOTE: `zip` is supported.

 * `output_path` - (Required) The output of the archive file.

+* `output_file_mode` (Optional) String that specifies the octal file mode for all archived files.
+For example: `"0666"`.
+Setting this will ensure that cross platform usage of this module will not vary the modes of archived files (and ultimately checksums) resulting in more deterministic behavior.

 * `source_content` - (Optional) Add only this content to the archive with `source_content_filename` as the filename.